earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-And then wire that up to my main method and I can start things up:
+And then wire that up to my main method, and I can start things up:

 ~~~{.go caption="cmd/server/main.go"}
 func main() {